Astronautdotgg/Multinode/README.md

 The following script will install **3 bitcorn** masternodes using **IPv6**.

     ./install.sh -p bitcorn -c 4 -n 6
-Take not of this: The **count/-c** is the **total** number of masternodes of that coin you want to have installed on the VPS.
+Take note of this: The **count/-c** is the **total** number of masternodes of that coin you want to have installed on the VPS.
 If you already have 3 MNs and want to install 3 more, you need to use `-c 6`.
 The first 3 masternodes are not affected.

+### 2.1 Enter private keys
+The first installation of your wanted coin will take up to 30min to get everything set up.
+Later installations will take a couple of minutes

+During the end of the installation, it will ask for your private keys like this:
+    Genkey for MN01:
+Here you enter the genkey from the masternodes.conf file which you made in step 1.2.

+### 2.2 Find IP-adresses
+When the installation is done, you will be returned back to the normal console.
+Now you need to find the IP-adresses of each MN and paste them in masternodes.conf on your computer.

+Navigate to the correct directory:
+    cd /etc/masternodes

+Type
+    ls

+And it will list all the possible configurations.
+If you installed MN1 to MN4 now, type:
+    nano bitcorn_n1.conf

+Copy the IP-adress which you can find after "bind=".
+Make sure to include the brackets [] as it's a part of the address.
+Paste it in the masternodes.conf after the alias.

+Exit the editor by typing pressing CTRL X.
+If it ask you if you want to save changes, press N and click enter.

+Do the same for the others as well.
+Just change the number after n.

+### 2.3 Start masternode services
+After you have copied all the IPs to your masternode.conf file and it's complete, it's time to start the MN service on the VPS.
+This is done using this command
+    activate_masternodes_bitcorn

+### 2.4 Check masternode status
+You can check the status of your coin normally, but now you need to specify which coin you want to check.

+    bitcorn-cli -conf=/etc/masternodes/bitcorn_n1.conf getinfo

+Replace getinfo with whatever command you would normally use with the CLI.
+Replace the number with whatever MN you want to check.

+### 2.5 Check block-sync
+The blockchain needs to be synced before you can start your MNs through the wallet.
+Do this by typing

+    bitcorn-cli -conf=/etc/masternodes/bitcorn_n1.conf mnsync status

+For all masternodes (again change the number to check all).
+When it's returning true on synced, you can proceed to next step

+### 2.6 Start masternode from wallet
+Last step is starting the MN from the wallet.
+Do it in the debug console of the wallet like this:

+    startmasternode alias 0 MN01

+Replace MN01 with the alias from masternodes.conf you want to start.
+Confirm the MN is started by typing this on the VPS.

+    bitcorn-cli -conf=/etc/masternodes/bitcorn_n1.conf masternode status

+Again replace the number with what you want to change.

+Now you're done!
 ## Options

 The _install.sh_ script support the following parameters: